daveallenbpm/PaymentGateway/readme.md

 - Bank is mocked out.
 In here, I've assumed an expired card number will return a Rejected status, success otherwise.
 - Assumed the card number field contains 16 characters.
 - Assumed negative amounts aren't allowed.
 - Worked on a Windows machine developing this.
 Setup instructions untested for Mac / Linux.
+Also could make a shell script, getting rid of the need for powershell on Mac / Linux.

 ## Areas that could be improved